-44. How will the CDFI Fund monitor the restriction on the use of QLICI proceeds to directly or indirectly repay or refinance any debt or equity provider, or Affiliate to any debt or equity provider, whose capital was used, directly or indirectly, to fund the QEI required under the CY 2015-2016 NMTC Application?
+45. How will the CDFI Fund monitor the restriction on the use of QLICI proceeds to directly or indirectly repay or refinance any debt or equity provider, or Affiliate to any debt or equity provider, whose capital was used, directly or indirectly, to fund the QEI beginning with the CY 2015-2016 NMTC Allocation Round?